iokinpardo/InteractiveAvatarNextJSDemo/README.md

 - **Dynamic session configuration** – The page accepts `systemPrompt` and `avatarId` (or `avatar_id`) query parameters, trims them, and forwards the values into the avatar start request so Recall-style integrations can drive both the knowledge base and the persona from the URL.
 - **Secure token exchange** – Access tokens are fetched on demand from the `/api/get-access-token` route, which calls the HeyGen Streaming API with your `HEYGEN_API_KEY`.
 - **Voice chat automation** – The client attempts to open microphone streaming immediately after the avatar connects and surfaces a retry banner if permissions or devices fail.
-- **Conversation transcript & diagnostics** – User/agent messages accumulate in a scrollable transcript while the video overlay reports connection quality and exposes a stop button.
+- **Session diagnostics overlay** – The video overlay reports connection quality and webhook messages while keeping the layout focused on the avatar feed.
 - **Hook-based session state** – Reusable hooks wrap the Streaming Avatar SDK to manage media streams, message assembly, connection quality, and voice chat in React context.
 - **Composable control surfaces** – Ready-made components for avatar/voice configuration, text chat, and microphone toggles can be embedded when you need operator controls.
 - **Text task helpers** – Utility hooks expose `TaskType.TALK` and `TaskType.REPEAT` flows for synchronous or asynchronous text-driven interactions.